tsgates/arch-wiki-markdown/wiki/Router.md

 > Content filtering

-Install and configure DansGuardian if you need a content filtering solution.
+Install and configure DansGuardian or Privoxy if you need a content filtering solution.

 > Traffic shaping